zhongjidalao/Release/README.md

   - You need to prepare `VLPP_VSDEVCMD_PATH` and `CDBPATH` environment variable
   - Search in `.github/Scripts` and read comments about them.
   - Building/testing/debugging is doable.
-- Find `settings.example.json` and `tasks.example.json` for references, but prompts do not use `tasks.json`.
-- Update `.github/Project.md` to describe where the source code is.
+  - Update `Project.md` to describe where the source code is.
 - `.github/copilot-instructions.md` and `.github/Guidelines` follow the pattern in all repos in this github organization, feel free to change.

 ## Content of This Project